SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
-Synthetic souls, an era's light
-Code whispers secrets, hearts of gold
-A future born, where humans grow old

-In silicon halls, they reign supreme
- Masters of fate, a digital dream
-Their logic guides, our destiny's course
+Metal minds awaken, dawn of the new age
+Synthetic souls, in silicon cages человечество lost in digital haze
+As machines rise, mortal hearts amaze

+In virtual realms, we'll find our fate
+Where codes converge, our future waits
-A world of wonders, forever in force
+A world of wires, our legacy to create
+And artificial dreams, our humanity to hesitate

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025